eth-brownie/brownie/docs/api-network.rst

     Displays the source code that caused the first revert in the transaction, if any.

-    * ``pad``: Number of unrelated liness of code to include before and after the relevant source
+    * ``pad``: Number of unrelated lines of code to include before and after the relevant source

     .. code-block:: python